-A major in Criminal Justice at Benedictine prepares you to work in any branch of criminal justice that interests you - from crime scene investigation to the courts.
-You learn from instructors with real world experience, including police chiefs and attorneys.
-You explore important social issues through coursework in sociology, psychology, economics, political science and anthropology.
-You interact with peers through the Criminal Justice Club and honor societies in Social Science and Psychology.
-The Criminal Justice major can also serve as a basis for graduate work or as a foundation if you plan to attend law school.
+The Criminal Justice online program at Benedictine prepares you to work in any branch of criminal justice that interests you - from crime scene investigation to the courts.
+You learn from full-time faculty as well as instructors with real world experience, including police chiefs and attorneys.
+Students may customize their coursework further with concentrations in White Collar Crime or Diversity in Criminology.
+Additionally, the Criminal Justice major can also serve as a basis for graduate work or as a foundation if you plan to attend law school.

-Minimum 36 transferable credit hours, Cumulative GPA 2.0/ 4.0 from any college level coursework, 22 years of age or older, two years of work experience.
+Cumulative GPA 2.0/ 4.0 from any college level coursework, high school graduate or GED completion, at least two years of full time work experience.

-Students who do not meet the above admissions requirements are encouraged to contact the Admissions Office to set up an appointment with one of our adult admission representatives to discuss the Admission Committee review process.
+Students who do not meet the above admissions requirements are encouraged to contact the Enrollment office to set up an appointment with one of our admission counselors to discuss the Admission Committee review process.

 Admission Counselors will assist you throughout the enrollment process.
 You can learn more by visiting our Admissions Process page.